 This course provides learners with an opportunity to prepare to research a specific issue or topic in open education.
 Learners will begin by crafting a scalable research question.
 This course prepares researchers to conceptualize and operationalize a research project, including getting research ethics approval.
 Learners will draw upon open research methods and call upon resources that represent a diversity of scholars and practitioners.
 Depending on the discipline involved, the student may plan to access or use a process involving open data, open science and/or open access research.

-Module 1 - What's my Research Question?
+Topic 1 - What's my Research Question?

-Module 2 - What research methods are best for my research question?
+Topic 2 - What research methods are best for my research question?

-Module 3 - Complete the Research Plan
+Topic 3 - Complete the Research Plan

 Anne-Marie Scott is Deputy Provost at Athabasca University in Canada (Alberta’s open and online university), and the Board Chair of the Apereo open source software foundation.
 Prior to Athabasca Anne-Marie was Deputy Director of Learning, Teaching and Web Services at the University of Edinburgh where she led the delivery of a large number of open educational technologies.
 She is an advisor to the OpenETC in British Columbia, a member of the After Surveillance and #FemEdTechnetworks and is often sought after by educational institutions and other organizations as an expert in digital education and digital strategy.